 THE “WAY HOME” PROGRAM

 The SPCA has a full-time Behavior and Enrichment Coordinator for the purpose of promoting activities and training that help animals thrive in the shelter environment and learn skills that prepare them for life with a forever family.
 Through the generosity of the John and Christine Tortorella Foundation, the SPCA began a program, The Way Home, which offers special training, encouragement and enrichment activities to dogs with behavioral challenges to improve their chances of being adopted.
-In 2016, 127 dogs were adopted out into loving new homes through this special program.
+In 2018, 134 dogs were adopted out into loving new homes through this special program.

 SPCA of Westchester Pet Safety Program

 In 2008, the SPCA and My Sister’s Place, a domestic violence shelter agency, partnered to create a Pet Safety Program.
 This program, one of a handful of programs created across the nation, developed from the growing recognition that companion animals living in violent households are often the victims of abuse, and that people seeking refuge from such situations are often unwilling to leave out of fear for their animals’ safety.
 Because many domestic violence shelters are unable to take in the companion animals of victims, both the SPCA and My Sister’s Place saw the need to create a program that would enable victims to leave their pets with SPCA foster families during their stay in the shelter system.

 The SPCA Staff: